JonmarCorpuz/SecondBrain/Data - Databases.md

 ## Non-Relational Database

-A non-relational database is a type of BDMS that uses flexible data models to store data (Ex: *CSV*, *etc.*)
+A non-relational database is a type of BDMS that uses flexible data models to store data (Ex: *Graph databases*, *Key-value pairs*, *Wide-column stores*, *etc.*)

+* Doesn't follow the traditional tabular structure of relational databases
+* Designed to handle large volumes of structured, semi-structured, and unstructured data
+* Often used in situations where scalability, flexibility, and performance are critical

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)